mazurowski-lab/osteoarthritis-classification/README.md

 ```

 notice:
---img-name: the path and the name of the dicom image
+--img-name: the path and the name of the dicom image.
---png-path: the path to save the result as an png image
+--png-path: the path to save the result as an png image.
---txt-path: save the result in an txt file
+--txt-path: save the result in an txt file.

 for exmaple:
 ```